ArctosDB/documentation-wiki/_documentation/oauth.markdown

 ## TACC Account

 If an operator does not have a TACC account, [create your TACC account here.](https://accounts.tacc.utexas.edu/register).
 If you have a _.edu_ email address, it is strongly recommended to use it in your TACC profile, as these addresses are authorized without additional review.
-(More clarification to come)
+If you have another work email domain (e.g., _.org_, etc) please use that.
+All other email address types are subject to additional validation by TACC.

 ### MFA

-TACC and Arctos generally require [MFA](https://en.wikipedia.org/wiki/Multi-factor_authentication) for aaccounts.
+TACC and Arctos generally require [MFA](https://en.wikipedia.org/wiki/Multi-factor_authentication) for accounts.
 TACC accounts created after February 07, 2023 should work without issue.
-For those created before this date with SMS MFA, you will have to un-pair and re-pair your cell number.
+For those created before this date with SMS MFA, you will have to un-pair and re-pair your mobile number.

 * Log into the TACC user portal [https://tacc.utexas.edu/portal/dashboard](https://tacc.utexas.edu/portal/dashboard)
 * Click Manage Account